 In living donation, donors make an organ available for transplantation while they are still alive, i.e. an operation is performed on a healthy individual for the benefit of a third party (usually a relative).
 This means that living donation gives rise to particular ethical challenges.
 The SAMS medical‑ethical guidelines «Living donation of solid organs» provide guidance for physicians, nurses and other health professionals involved in the medical and psychosocial assessment of donors and in their aftercare.

-Also to be reviewed and, if appropriate, amended are the recommendations on the evaluation of foreign donors and the aftercare of recipients who have (illegally) purchased an organ abroad.
+Also to be reviewed and, if appropriate, amended are the recommendations on the evaluation of foreign donors and the aftercare of persons who have (illegally) purchased an organ abroad.
 Here, the resolutions recently adopted by the Council of Europe are to be taken into account.
-The new subcommittee will start work in December 2019.
+The subcommittee started work in December 2019, and the revised guidelines are expected to be submitted for public consultation in December 2022.

 Members of the subcommittee